 So Immediately after selecting the image size,

-act also auto detect any workflow file in your .github/workflow folder and it will proceed with spining up a docker conatiner and run the actions workflows in it.
+act also auto-detects any workflow file in your .github/workflow folder and it will proceed with spinning up a docker container and run the actions workflows in it.

 Whenever the github actions workflow is done, the docker container gets discarded, but there is a way around that

-act has a subcommand to help with that, which makes your docker containers resusable.
+act has a subcommand to help with that, which makes your docker containers reusable.

-hence you can enter the docker container to view your actions output or copy it into your local system, which everone is okay with you.
+hence you can enter the docker container to view the output of your action or copy it into your local system, whichever one is okay with you.